arbor-sim/arbor/doc/tutorial/tutorial_lfpykit.rst

     The spatial discretization is here deliberately coarse with only 3 CVs per branch.
-    Hence the branch receiving input about 1/6 of the way from its root (from ``decor.place('(location 4 0.16667)', iclamp, '"iclamp"')``) is treated as 3 separate line sources with inhomogeneous current density per length unit.
+    Hence the branch receiving input about 1/6 of the way from its root (from ``decor.place('(location 4 0.16667)', iclamp, '"iclamp"')``) is treated as 3 separate line sources with inhomogeneous current density per unit length.
 This inhomogeneity is due to the fact that the total transmembrane current per CV may distributed across multiple segments with varying surface area.
-The transmembrane current is assumed to be constant per length unit per segment.
+The transmembrane current is assumed to be constant per unit length per segment.

 .. _tutorial_lfpykit-code: